foreverbell/llvm-pass/README.md

 This code is derived from UCSD CSE231 (Advanced Compilers).

-Three simple LLVM passes have been implemented.
+5 simple LLVM passes have been implemented.

 * CountStaticInst: Counting the number of each IR instructions statically.